Home » How to Manage Trade Promotions: 5 Tips to Improve Sales and ROI

 Trade promotions are also planned to change consumer perception and awareness about the brand.
 The KPI can be measured by conducting surveys before and after the event.

-For instance, in 2019, Target launched its “Target Run and Done” campaign to highlight the convenience and variety offered by Target stores.
+For instance, in 2019, Target launched its “Target Run and Done” campaign to highlight the convenience and variety available in its stores.
 The campaign featured TV commercials, digital advertising, and social media promotions showcasing how Target stores provide everything customers need in one convenient trip, from groceries to household essentials to apparel.

-Target’s “Target Run and Done” campaign resonates with consumers by emphasizing the brand’s commitment to providing a diverse range of products and a seamless shopping experience.
+Target’s “Target Run and Done” campaign resonates with consumers by emphasizing its commitment to offering a diverse range of products and a seamless shopping experience.

 How your product looks, where it is placed, and how your customers see it at a retail outlet make a big difference.
-That’s why products at the same level as a consumer sell faster than those above or below.
+That’s why products at the same level as a consumer sell faster than those above or below (Doni Fun).

 A great visual merchandising strategy plays an important role in the ROI.
 Different products have different retail displays that are ideal for them.